informatics-isi-edu/openseadragon-viewer/docs/dev-docs/multi-z.md

 When the width of the page is increased or decreased, the list of z planes shown to the user also changes.
 The change in the width of the page is determined by the `ResizeSensor`
 1. When the `pageSize` is increased (size of the window is increased), a request is sent to `chaise` to fetch more z indexes.
 Before sending this request, `appendData` is set to `true` indicating the indexes need to be appended to the existing values.
 When the response arrives, new indexes are added to the existing `collection` to fill up the empty space in the list (carousel), and `appendData` is reset to `false`.
 2. When the `pageSize` is decreased, indexes are removed from the `collection` to have only the appropriate number of indexes.
 Since no new data is required in this case, no request is sent.

+### Update Default Z Index
+After checking the access control of the user, a button will be shown beside the jump to z index input box, clicking on which will allow the user to default z index that is loaded when the image is loaded.
+For the button ti show up it is necessary for the user to be logged in.

+### Z Plane Slider
+On the right side of the z plane info, there is a slider which allow the user to move to any index by changinng the position of the thumb.
+There are 2 button on the extreme left and right of the slider namely Previous and Next respectively, which allow the user to change the value of the slider on a minute level (i.e. increment or decrement by 1).

 ### Request Handling